 Overview

-With the United States incarcerating more individuals than any other nation–over 2 million as of 2019–these publications represent a vast dimension of media history.
+With the United States incarcerating more individuals than any other nation–almost 2 million as of 2023–these publications represent a vast dimension of media history.
 These publications depict and report on all manner of life within the walls of prisons, from the quotidian to the upsetting.
 Incarcerated journalists walk a tightrope between oversight by administration–even censorship–and seeking to report accurately on their experiences inside.
 Some publications were produced with the sanction of institutional authorities; others were produced underground.

 Watch featured speakers share more about the collection and about prison journalism: